devenshah2018/gumball/README.md

-# Gumball 🍬

-VS Code utilities in an easily accessible interface.
-Built with simplicity.

-## Features

-### TypeScript Tools
-- **Add Return Types** - Auto-add return types to TypeScript functions
-  - Strict type inference
-  - Promise types for async functions
-  - Defaults to 'unknown' for safety

-### Git Tools
-- **Mush and Scrap** - Quick branch cleanup
-  - Merge and delete branches in one step
-  - Interactive branch selection

-- **Rollback Commits** - Undo recent commits
-  - Roll back multiple commits
-  - Interactive commit selection
-  - Safety checks included

-## Install

-1. Open VS Code Extensions (Ctrl+Shift+X)
-2. Search "Gumball"
-3. Click Install

-## Requirements

-- VS Code 1.74.0+
-- Git
-- TypeScript

-## Use

-1. Open Gumball in Activity Bar
-2. Pick a tool
-3. Click play

-## Security

-- Local git operations only
-- Local type inference
-- Secure webview handling

-## Coming Soon

-Open source release coming soon!

----

-**Built with VS Code's Extension API**
+# Gumball
+A growing toolkit for devs — simple, powerful, and always within reach.

+## ⚙️ Tools
+### 🟦 TypeScript
+- Add Return Types – Auto-infer return types with smart defaults

+### 🟪 Git
+- Mush and Scrap – Merge & delete branches fast
+- Rollback Commits – Undo commits with a few clicks

+💡 More tools coming soon — this is just the beginning.

+## 📦 Install
+- Open VS Code
+- Go to Extensions (Ctrl+Shift+X)
+- Search Gumball
+- Click Install

+## ✅ Requirements
+- VS Code v1.74.0+

+## 🚀 Usage
+- Click the icon in the Activity Bar
+- Select a tool
+- Hit ▶️ to run

+## 🔒 Security
+- Local-only operations
+- No external API calls
+- Safe webview handling
+- Made with the VS Code Extension API

+Let me know what tools you want next!